 In the UK, it is estimated that ten million people suffer with arthritis; affecting people of all ages.
-It’s a common condition that causes inflammation to the joint and can also cause severe pain.
-Often the people who get arthritis are adults in their late forties or older.
+It’s a common condition that causes inflammation to the joints and can also cause severe pain.
+Often the people who suffer from arthritis are adults in their late forties or older.
 More specifically, it usually occurs in women and those who have a family history of the condition.

 There are two main forms of the crippling condition which are Osteoarthritis and Rheumatoid Arthritis.
 The former affects around eight million people and harms the smooth cartilage lining of the joint.
 This makes movement more difficult, leading to stiffness and pain.